apache/cloudstack-documentation/source/adminguide/templates/_password.rst

-Download the installer, CloudInstanceManager.msi, from the `Download page <http://sourceforge.net/projects/cloudstack/files/Password%20Management%20Scripts/CloudInstanceManager.msi/download>`_ and run the installer in the newly created Windows instance.
+Download the installer, CloudInstanceManager.msi, from the `Download page <http://sourceforge.net/projects/cloudstack/files/Password%20Management%20Scripts/CloudInstanceManager.msi/download>`_ and run the installer in the newly created Windows Instance.